google/WebFundamentals/src/content/en/updates/2017/02/navigation-preload.md

 ## "Navigation preload" to the rescue {: #the-solution }

-Navigation preload is a new experimental feature that lets you say "Hey, when the user makes a GET navigation request, start making the network request while the service worker is booting up.
+Navigation preload is a new experimental feature that lets you say, "Hey, when the user makes a GET navigation request, start the network request while the service worker is booting up.

 The startup delay is still there, but it doesn't block the network request, so